Blueberry Pumpkin Spice Snack Bars ~ Gluten-Free & Plant-Based

 Blueberry Pumpkin Spice Snack Bars are delicious any time of the year.
 I’ve made these pumpkin bars with chocolate chips, raisins, and a combination of both.
 Dare I say adding dried blueberries is my favorite…

-For a fancy look drizzle powdered sugar icing or melted chocolate over bars.
+For a fancy look, drizzle powdered sugar icing or melted chocolate over the bars.

-Oat flour can be purchased or you can make your own using a blender or food processor.
-I like to grind my own oats and have them on hand in a large freezer container.
-Store ground oats in a cool dry place or in the freezer.
+Oat flour can be purchased, or you can make your own using a blender or food processor.
+I like to grind my own oats and store them on hand in a large freezer container.
+Store ground oats in a cool, dry place or in the freezer.

 - Oat flour (gluten-free) regular is ok if gluten-free is not needed